Quantum Geometry and the Hidden Scales in Materials: Quantum Geometry in Band Theory

 Although real materials deviate significantly from the idealized limit of Landau levels, the connection between topology and geometry remains true.
 Topological bands inherently require extended Wannier states, as the quantum metric is subject to a lower bound imposed by the topological index.
 Thus topology is a sufficient condition for non-trivial quantum geometry.
 This statement can be made more precise through an estimate of the quantum metric derived from the dielectric constant.
 Within the space of all insulators, it has been shown that the quantum metric in topological insulators is significantly larger than that in trivial insulators with comparable band gaps \cite{komissarov2024quantum}.
 Importantly, topology is sufficient but not necessary for quantum geometry in real materials.
-Unlike the Berry curvature, the metric is not limited to systems that break time-reversal or inversion symmetries.
-Quantum geometry is ubiquitous to all known materials.
-The key challenge lies in developing robust methods to extract it and quantify its impact on the observed behavior.
+Unlike the Berry curvature, the quantum metric is not restricted to systems that break time-reversal or inversion symmetry.
+Quantum geometry is present in all known materials in various amounts, and the key challenge is to quantify its influence on physical observables (Box 1).